Part V

 - Respect for different processing speeds and associative pathways

-- Multiple options drawing from Part VIII’s integration practices
+- Multiple options for later integration work

 These adaptations don’t diminish the path’s power—they help its transformative fire meet each nervous system’s particular architecture with integrity.